TeHanHunter/TESS_Gaia_Light_Curve/README.md

 TESS FFI light curves fitted with effective PSF and decontaminated with Gaia DR2

+Light curves are being fitted and will be available through MAST HLSP.

 ![light_curve_comparison_1251](https://user-images.githubusercontent.com/49893001/164130093-879c9275-7168-4fb4-bf4f-975747a55b76.png)
 Example of performence in a crowded area of NGC 7654